-Most recently, he was the recipient of the Visionary Ambassador’s Award from Usher’s New Look Foundation; prior to that, he received the National Jefferson Award for Public Service, which is widely regarded as the “Nobel Prize” for outstanding community and public service.
+Most recently, he was the recipient of the Martin Luther King Jr. Legacy Award for National Service.
+Prior to that, he received the Visionary Ambassador’s Award from Usher’s New Look Foundation and the National Jefferson Award for Public Service, which is widely regarded as the “Nobel Prize” for outstanding community and public service.

 Mr. Milliken serves on the boards of Leadership Foundations and Communities In Schools of Virginia.
 He also serves on the Board of Selectors of the Jefferson Awards, who choose the annual Jefferson Awards winners.
 He is an honorary member of Path North and is the author of four books: So Long, Sweet Jesus; Tough Love; The Last Dropout: Stop the Epidemic!; and From the Rearview Mirror: Reflecting on Connecting the Dots.
 Originally published in 2007, a revised edition of The Last Dropout was recently released in November 2022.
 Mr. Milliken received an honorary degree of Doctor of Humane Letters in 2007 from Bard College.